FORT HOOD REDESIGNATED TO

 He died Oct.
 29, 2017, and is buried at San Antonio’s Fort Sam Houston National Cemetery.

-As a veteran of two modern wars and a longtime leader of soldiers, Gen. Richard Cavazos’ service demonstrates excellence at every level.
-His 20th century service will inspire soldiers as they continue those traditions of excellence into the 21st.
+As a veteran of two modern wars and a longtime leader of Soldiers, Gen. Richard Cavazos’ service demonstrates excellence at every level.
+His 20th century service will inspire Soldiers as they continue those traditions of excellence into the 21st.

 Gen. Cavazos takes command of III Corps